 3. Haven for Birds and Animals

 Native plants go hand-in-hand with native animals.
-Providing native plants in your yard allows birds and animals a place to nest and find refuge and safety.
-If you want to attract more hummingbirds to your garden, for example, planting native plants that bloom in the late spring and summer is a good choice.
+Choosing plants that are native to your environment in your yard allows birds and animals a place to nest and find refuge and safety.
+If you want to attract more hummingbirds to your garden, for example, try plants that bloom in the late spring and summer.

 4. Less Maintenance